CoolHandSquid/TireFire/README.md

 *	You can change the variables by going to the "Variables Table."
 *	If there is a scan or series of scans for a protocol, you would like to add, edit Main.csv following the guidelines in this README (it's pretty straight forward).
 *	Tables and commands can be added while TireFire is running, and it will be populated once Main.csv is saved.
+-->
+## Methodology
+1. Kickoff TireFire (TireFire 10.10.10.5).
+2. Type "Y" to kickoff a Quick, Banner, All-Port, and UDP nmap scan.
+3. Depending upon the ports returned, run scans for those ports.
+4. Choose lower numbered scans for the corresponding port and then higher ones as you need to get more specific.
+5. Change variables as you need to suite your target (Example: HTTP running on port 8500).
 ## ProTips
 - Run multiple commands from a table at once by splitting the command numbers with commas.
 EX: 0,1,2 (Spaces and periods work aswell)
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/4_split.png)